gajjar4/ComfyUI-Qwen-Image-i2L/README.md

 ### **Step 2: The "Generation" Workflow (Using the LoRA)**
 *Once you have the file, you don't need the Qwen nodes anymore.*

-1. Load your standard Text-to-Image workflow (Flux, SDXL, etc.).
+1. Load your standard Text-to-Image workflow (qwen)
 2. Add a standard **Load LoRA** node.
 3. Select the `my_cool_style.safetensors` you just created.
 4. Generate images!